emaity/uQuiz-Lister/README.md

 However, new quizzes are displayed in the "random" tab every 5 minutes.
 This project takes those new quizzes and stores their information into a database, allowing for multiple pages of quizzes without having to use uQuiz directly.

+# Features
+Pages!
+Yay!

+Sorting by number of takers of a quiz, either by highest to lowest, lowest to highest, or in a random order. changed with the drop down menu at the top right.

+Hiding quizzes from the interface by pressing the "Don't Show Again" button overlaid on quiz entries.
+Quizzes can be unhidden in the menu opened using the "Hidden Quizzes" button at the bottom right.
+Hidden quizzes are handled with a cookie saved in the user's browser.

 # requirements.txt
 Additional packages that need to be installed for quizGet.py and the Flask application.
 Alternatively, one can browse quizzes by passing Quizzes.db into an online SQLite database viewer.